 Picking Between an EdD or EdS Program

 There are many things to consider when making a decision about which degree to complete.
 Each has different length requirements, which equates to different tuition costs.
 Perhaps more importantly for most applicants, each prepares you for a different range of potential career options!

 When talking about EdD versus EdS, another unavoidable comparison often arises—EdS versus PhD!
 An EdD is best for teachers wanting to take on leadership roles while a PhD prepares students for research and teaching roles.
 EdD candidates should expect up to 60 credits of coursework, with an emphasis on practice.
 Keep in mind, an EdD is a terminal degree, meaning it’s the highest academic level attainable in the field.

 Who Should Get An EdD?

 Ideal candidates for an EdD are those who want a practical doctorate that leads to a wide range of top positions beyond the classroom.
 From K-12 district superintendent or program director to university roles such as Dean of Admissions, Student Affairs Director (and so on up the ladder), an EdD is your ticket to endless opportunities!

 How Long Does An EdD Take?

-Requiring around 60 credits, an EdD takes twice as long to complete as an EdS.
+Requiring around 60 credits, an EdD takes twice as long to complete compared to an EdS.
 How long depends on many variables, such as whether you can attend full-time or part-time and whether credits can be transferred.
 In some cases, students might need to knock out prerequisite coursework to be eligible to apply, and that can add length to the timeline.

 A full-time student generally finishes an EdD in roughly three years while a part-time student may take between four to seven years.
 Taking classes online may help speed things up since online courses don’t require physical attendance obstacles.
 The heavier the course load, the sooner it’ll be over!